These sense of hearing activities will help you explore the senses with children in a fun and interesting way.

 Give children time to explore with play xylophones and mallets.

-After they become familiar with how they work, face the children and set up a barrier between you.
+Once they are familiar with how they work, face the children and place a barrier between you.
 Play one note/tone at a time and challenge the kids to find the same note to play on their own xylophones.

 3. Learn about Sign Language